-- A is the RO input electricity of the mixed generating station that month (as calculated in line with article 26A of the ROO) - B is the total output electricity of the unit that month - C is the sum of the RO output electricity of each capped and exempt combustion unit of the mixed generating station that month - A5.20 The Orders also make provisions for combustion units that are comprised of a combination of RO capacity and excluded capacity.
-More information on this can be found in the Renewables Obligation (Amendment) Order 2018. - A5.21 See figure 9 for a worked example apportioning RO input electricity across a mixed generating station.
+- A is the RO input electricity of the mixed generating station that month (as calculated in line with article 26A in paragraph 9 of Schedule 6 to the ROO) - B is the total output electricity of the unit that month - C is the sum of the RO output electricity of each capped and exempt combustion unit of the mixed generating station that month

+- A5.21 The Orders also make provisions for combustion units that are comprised of a combination of RO capacity and excluded capacity.
+More information on this can be found in the ROO. - A5.22 See figure 9 for a worked example apportioning RO input electricity across a mixed generating station.
 Using RO output electricity to set the proportions, the result of these workings is the RO input electricity per unit which will be used to calculate a generating station's RO eligible renewable output.
-The RO eligible output is what we would issue ROCs for, providing the station cap is not met. - A5.22 The operator of the mixed generating station will need to monitor the cap and provide us with information each month to demonstrate their progress against it.
-Data submissions on the Renewables and CHP Register will not change and the operator will still need to provide their fuel information at the unit level and their electrical information at the station level.
-We will provide operators of these generating stations with a separate template spreadsheet to use to report their output and input electricity at the unit level in order to calculate how many ROCs are being claimed against each unit.
-This will enable the cap to be monitored.
+The RO eligible output is what we would issue ROCs for, providing the station cap is not met. - A5.23 Data submissions on the Renewables and CHP Register will not change and the operator will still need to provide their fuel information at the unit level and their electrical information at the station level.